IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/validation.md

 ---
-title: Editing and Validation in Angular @@igComponent - Infragistics
+title: Editing and Validation in {Platform} {ComponentTitle} - Infragistics
-_description: Validate the input of the users in grid and notify them if it's valid or not while using Angular @@igComponent.
+_description: Validate the input of the users in grid and notify them if it's valid or not while using {Platform} {ComponentTitle}.
 See demos & examples!
-_keywords: angular validation, ignite ui for angular, infragistics
+_keywords: {Platform} validation, ignite ui for {Platform}, infragistics
 ---

-# Angular @@igComponent Editing and Validation
+# {Platform} {ComponentTitle} Editing and Validation
-The @@igComponent's editing exposes a built-in validation mechanism of user input when editing cells/rows.
-It extends the [Angular Form validation](https://angular.io/guide/form-validation) functionality to allow easier integration with a well known functionality.
+The {ComponentTitle}'s editing exposes a built-in validation mechanism of user input when editing cells/rows.
+It extends the [{Platform} Form validation](https://{Platform}.io/guide/form-validation) functionality to allow easier integration with a well known functionality.
 When the state of the editor changes, visual indicators are applied to the edited cell.

 ## Configuration

 ### Configure via template-driven configuration

-We extend some of the Angular Forms validator directives to directly work with the `IgxColumn`.
+We extend some of the {Platform} Forms validator directives to directly work with the `IgxColumn`.
 The same validators are available as attributes to be set declaratively in `igx-column`.
 The following validators are supported out-of-the-box:
 - required
 - min
 - max